Skip to Main Content

 The Practical Situation

-For those building a broader Pittsburgh itinerary, the full Pittsburgh restaurants guide maps the city's dining in more navigable tiers.
 Elsewhere in the neighborhood-anchor category, Bakersfield Penn Ave and Alfabeto offer different takes on what Pittsburgh neighborhood dining looks like in its more contemporary form.

 Placing Jozsa Corner in a Wider Frame

 American cities are full of dining institutions that exist entirely outside the awards-and-recognition circuit.
 The restaurants that show up in James Beard semifinalist lists, or that earn placement alongside Le Bernardin in New York City, Lazy Bear in San Francisco, or The French Laundry in Napa, occupy a specific tier defined by media visibility as much as by quality.
 Below that tier, and largely invisible to it, sit thousands of places that local populations depend on and value without any formal recognition infrastructure.
-Jozsa Corner belongs to that second world.
+The restaurant belongs to that second world.

 The Short List